2giosangmitom/nightfall.nvim/README.md

 ## ✨ Features

-- ⚡️ Automatic caching for faster load times.
+- 🪁 Three flavors that all cover the same highlight groups.
 - 🌲 Full Treesitter support for enhanced syntax highlighting.
-- 🎟️ LSP semantic token integration.
+- 🎟️ LSP diagnostics and semantic token integration.
-- 🧩 Compatible with major plugins.
-- 🖌️ Highly customizable to fit your preferences.
+- 🧩 Sixteen plugin integrations, each one switchable.
+- 🖌️ Colors and highlight groups you can override per flavor.
+- ⚡️ Compiled once and reused, so startup stays fast.
 - 🏵 Designed to reduce eye strain.
-- 🪁 Multiple flavors to match your style.
-- 🍗 Minimalist design for improved readability.
+- 🖥️ Matching themes for Alacritty, lazygit and yazi.

 ## 🎨 Preview